-With the EU ETS, the European Union aims to create a market mechanism that determines a price for CO2 emissions and creates incentives to reduce emissions in the most cost-effective manner.
+With the EU ETS, the European Union has created a market mechanism that gives CO2 a price and creates incentives to reduce emissions in the most cost-effective manner.
+It has successfully brought down emissions from power generation and energy-intensive industries by 42.8 percent in the past 16 years.
 Under the system, companies have to hold allowances corresponding to their CO2 emissions, making power production from burning coal and other fossil fuels more expensive and clean power sources more attractive.
-At the same time, firms are incentivized to become more energy efficient because they can then sell their emissions permits on the secondary market.
+At the same time, firms are incentivised to become more energy efficient because they can then sell their emissions permits on the market.

 The EU ETS follows a “cap-and-trade” approach: the EU sets a cap on how much greenhouse gas pollution can be emitted each year, and companies need to hold European Emission Allowance (EUA) for every tonne of CO2 they emit within one calendar year.
 They receive or buy these permits – and they can trade them.

 The EU ETS is for CO2 emissions from power stations, energy-intensive industries (e.g. oil refineries, steelworks, and producers of iron, aluminium, cement, paper, and glass) and civil aviation.
 Extra-EU flights are not included in the system’s scope; only those between and within countries in the EU and European Economic Area must comply with the programme.